mdolab/MACH-Aero/machAeroTutorials/airfoilopt_pyopt.rst

 This facilitates comparison between different techniques and allows the user to focus on the other aspects of building an optimization problem.

 In this section, we will go over the basic pyOptSparse optimization script and try our hand at the familiar `Rosenbrock problem <https://en.wikipedia.org/wiki/Rosenbrock_function>`_.
+The overview will cover the essentials so if you want to see the full functionality of pyOptSparse please refer to its documentation.

 Files